threepointone/react-act-examples/README.md

 Much nicer.
 While it's less restrictive than the synchronous version, it supports all its features, but in an async form.
 The api makes some effort to make sure you don't interleave these calls, maintaining a tree-like shape of interactions at all times.

-Notes

 ---

+Notes:

 - if you're using `ReactTestRenderer`, you should use `ReactTestRenderer.act` instead.
-- we can reduce some of the boilerplate associated with this by integrating `act` directly with testing libraries; [react-testing-library](https://github.com/kentcdodds/react-testing-library/) already wraps its helper functions by default with act, and I expect enzyme, and others like it, to do the same soon.
+- we can reduce some of the boilerplate associated with this by integrating `act` directly with testing libraries; [react-testing-library](https://github.com/kentcdodds/react-testing-library/) already wraps its helper functions by default with act, and I hope that enzyme, and others like it, will do the same.